School trips – The ultimate teacher guide

 Head to Leicester and you can discover the incredible story of a king’s life and death, and explore one of the greatest archaeological detective stories ever told.

-A complementary learning programme is available for teachers, providing different options for schools and educational organisations planning a visit to the centre, including a range of workshops for both history and science.
+A complementary learning programme is available for teachers.
+This provides different options for schools and educational organisations planning a visit to the centre.
+This includes a range of workshops for both history and science.

-In addition, there is a plethora of curriculum-linked workshops that can be booked to bring history vividly to life.
+In addition, there is a plethora of curriculum-linked workshops that you can book to bring history vividly to life.

 Whether you choose an expert-led tour at Kenilworth Castle; an interactive Discovery Visit at Battle of Hastings Abbey and Battlefield; or explore the rich history of sites such as Dover Castle, Carlisle Castle or Stonehenge, English Heritage school trips are guaranteed to bring learning to life.

-You can also download free resources from the English Heritage website, developed by a team of qualified teachers, educational experts, historians and in partnership with AQA and OCR.
+You can also download free resources from the English Heritage website.
+A team of qualified teachers, educational experts and historians have developed these, in partnership with AQA and OCR.

-Tonbridge Castle educational tours and workshops immerse students in the turbulent and fascinating history of this long-standing gatehouse, offering a fun, informative and hands-on way to learn about the past.
+Tonbridge Castle educational tours and workshops immerse students in the turbulent and fascinating history of this long-standing gatehouse.
+It offers a fun, informative and hands-on way to learn about the past.

 Arundel Castle provides fantastic opportunities for educational visits.
-The castle was founded at the end of the 11th century by Roger de Montgomery, Earl of Arundel, and today is the family home of the 18th Duke of Norfolk.
+Roger de Montgomery, Earl of Arundel, founded the castle at the end of the 11th century.
+Today it’s the family home of the 18th Duke of Norfolk.

 Its colourful, near-1,000-year history lends itself to many aspects of the national curriculum, whether your group is in Key Stage 1, 2 or 3.

-The Arundel Castle Educational Programme has been developed to help students with their study in an informative, enjoyable and memorable way.
+Staff have developed the Arundel Castle Educational Programme to help students with their study in an informative, enjoyable and memorable way.

 At Beamish, students can engage in a real-life setting and, by asking real people, gain a deeper understanding than that offered by a textbook.